Get a free quote 877-850-1231

 Dolly Towing

-Dolly towing is recommended for shorter distances.
+Dolly towing lifts two wheels off the ground and is typically used for front-wheel-drive vehicles.
+However, it can cause problems for rear-wheel-drive, AWD, and 4WD vehicles if not configured properly.
+Dolly towing is best limited to short distances.
 It’s not suitable for longer journeys because it puts tremendous stress on a car’s suspension system.

 Before towing begins, it’s essential to check your vehicle for any existing mechanical or cosmetic issues.
 Ensure your car is in neutral and the parking brake is disengaged.
 Checking these basics ensures your vehicle is ready to move without further damage.